 |Depth of Application = 19.26 GPM ÷ (Lane Spacing (ft.) x Travel Speed (In./Min.))|

-Solid set irrigation systems consist of portable above-ground aluminum pipe with sprinklers spaced at specific intervals along the pipe.
-Permanent set systems consist of buried pipes (usually PVC plastic) with evenly-spaced sprinklers mounted on risers.
-These systems are typically used on small acreages and/or crops that have a high cash value such as sod.
-Permanent set systems are also frequently used as under-tree sprinkler systems on pecans and as overhead systems for frost/freeze protection on apples, peaches, blueberries and strawberries.
+Solid set irrigation systems consist of portable, aboveground aluminum pipe with sprinklers spaced at specific intervals along the pipe.
+Permanent set systems consist of buried pipes (usually PVC plastic) with evenly spaced sprinklers mounted on risers.
+These systems are typically used on small acreages and/ or crops that have a high cash value such as sod or vegetables.
+Permanent set systems are also frequently used as under-tree sprinkler systems on pecans and as overhead systems for frost/freeze protection on apples, peaches, blueberries, and strawberries.

-Usually impact sprinklers are used that can be either single nozzle or double nozzle.
-Spacing will vary between sprinklers depending on sprinkler size and nozzle size.
-Typical spacings are in the 40 to 60 feet range, although large volume gun type sprinklers may be spaced as much as 250 feet apart.
+Usually impact sprinklers are used, which can be either single nozzle or double nozzle.
+Spacing will vary between sprinklers, depending on sprinkler size and nozzle size.
+Typical spacings are in the 40 to 60 feet range, although large volume, gun-type sprinklers may be spaced as much as 250 feet apart.

 Labor requirements for solid set systems can range from low to high, depending on how much pipe is available and how often the sets must be moved.
 Permanent set systems require very little labor and can easily be automated.
 Permanent set systems are also one of the most expensive in terms of initial cost per acre.

 There are many variations of micro-irrigation, but they all fall under two general categories: drip (or trickle) irrigation and micro-sprinkler irrigation.
-In general, micro-irrigation systems distribute water uniformly to a crop via low volume, low pressure output devices that control the rate of water output.
-Examples of such devices include drip emitters, drip tape and micro-sprinklers.
+In general, micro-irrigation systems distribute water uniformly to a crop via low-volume, low-pressure devices that control the rate of water output.
+Examples of such devices include drip emitters, drip tape, and micro-sprinklers.
 Advantages of micro-irrigation over other types include:

-- water conservation (use to ½ less water compared to other methods)
+- water conservation (uses 1/3 to 1/2 less water compared to other methods)